encukou/freezeyt/README.md

 `text/html: my_custom_finder` only, `freezeyt` will use the default finder for `text/css`.

-It's needed to explicitly disable this behaviour:
+You can disable this behaviour:

 ```yaml
 use_default_url_finders: false